Cannicide/scav-bot/README.md

 # scav-bot
-Scav Bot, a discord bot for the ScavengerCraft minecraft server.
+Scav Bot, the official discord bot for the ScavengerCraft minecraft server.
 Includes many of the features from zh-bot, such as suggestion reactions and DiscordSRZ.